 - Moderate (croup score 3-5)

-Eighty five percent of children have mild croup.
-Five percent of children are admitted into hospital and of these 1-3% require intubation.
-In a 10 year study of those intubated there was a 0.5% mortality rate.
+85% of children have mild croup.
+Around 5% of children with croups require admission to hospital and of these 1-3% require intubation.
+In a 10-year study of those intubated there was 0.5% mortality rate.
 Uncommon complications include pneumonia and bacterial tracheitis .

-Children with croup should be made comfortable and care should be taken to avoid agitating the child.
-Oxygen should be administered to any child with an oxygen saturation of less than 92% on air.
+Children with croup should be made comfortable and care should be taken to avoid agitating the child, such as using a non-contact form of oxygen delivery e.g. allowing the child’s care-giver to deliver oxygen using a ‘wafting’ technique.
+Oxygen should be administered to any child with oxygen saturation <92% on air.

 In the 19th century steam and mist therapy were used.
 There is no published evidence to support its use and small trials failed to show an improvement in oxygen saturations, respiratory rate, heart rate or croup score.
 In addition, there have been cases reported of scald injuries in children treated with hot humidified air [10-13].

 The aetiology of croup is viral and therefore antibiotics are not indicated.
 Bacterial tracheitis and pneumonia following croup are rare; occurring in less than one in a thousand cases.

 Nebulised adrenaline is only used in children with severe and life-threatening croup.

 Treatment is with 0.5 mL/kg of 1:1,000 concentration to a maximum dose of 5 mL.

 Double blind randomised control trials of this treatment demonstrate an improvement within 30 minutes and last up to 2 hours.
 As the effect wears off, the child’s symptoms return to base line level, however a proportion of children deteriorate even further [7,14,15].

 However, Adrenaline does allow time for an experienced team including a senior anaesthetist to be gathered as well as rapidly improving the patient’s distress.